Jensbol/NovoLibrary/README.md

 While working on this project, several assumptions and decisions were made:

 1. ReturnDate Interpretation: The attribute 'ReturnDate' can have two possible interpretations.
 It could represent the date by which a borrowed book is expected to be returned, or it could be the date to be filled when the book is actually returned.
 I opted for the first interpretation for the purpose of this project.
+2. Controlled Access: I assume this system is used exclusively by librarians and not publicly available, as the requirement also mentions not being concerned with authentication.
-2. Hosting and Database: Azure is used as the hosting platform for this application, therefore it also made sense to use the Azure SQL server to host the database.
+3. Hosting and Database: Azure is used as the hosting platform for this application, therefore it also made sense to use the Azure SQL server to host the database.
 The database used is a MSSQL database.
-3. Test Coverage: I prioritized writing unit tests for the core business logic due to time constraints.
+4. Test Coverage: I prioritized writing unit tests for the core business logic due to time constraints.
 However, a more comprehensive test coverage would involve writing more test scenarios and corresponding unit tests for every method in the service layers.
-4. Swagger Documentation: The application link directly opens the Swagger documentation.
+5. Swagger Documentation: The application link directly opens the Swagger documentation.
 This decision was made to facilitate quick API overview and provide immediate access to the API documentation.

 ## Trade-offs and Potential Improvements

 There were a few compromises made during the development of the project and several areas were identified for potential enhancements::

 1. Input Validation: Currently, there is a lack of input validation in the controllers.
 Implementing this can prevent erroneous data entries.
+2. Use of DTOs: Currently, the application exposes the domain entities directly via the API.
+Using Data Transfer Objects (DTOs) to define what data is exposed via the API could increase security, reduce the risk of over-posting, and make it easier to change the underlying domain models without affecting the API contract
-2. Response Wrapping: The responses from the services are not wrapped in a standard format.
+3. Response Wrapping: The responses from the services are not wrapped in a standard format.
 Adopting a consistent format for service responses can improve readability and error tracking.
-3. Exception Handling: The current exception handling strategy is basic and lacks thoroughness.
+4. Exception Handling: The current exception handling strategy is basic and lacks thoroughness.
 Implementing a comprehensive global exception handling strategy, including dealing with null references and meaningful custom exceptions, can improve the overall robustness of the application.
-4. HTTP Status Codes: The application can benefit from a more strategic use and handling of HTTP status codes.
+5. HTTP Status Codes: The application can benefit from a more strategic use and handling of HTTP status codes.
 This will enhance the usability of the API and provide more accurate error codes.
-5. Testing: As mentioned earlier, the unit test coverage of the application could be significantly improved.
+6. Testing: As mentioned earlier, the unit test coverage of the application could be significantly improved.
 The more the coverage, the more reliable the application would be.